+Methods

 Proposed aims & study overview

 Thus, in the proposed dissertation research, we will work to better understand the discrepancy between theory regarding the essential role of attention change processes in MMT on the one hand with the extant limited and mixed empirical evidence of such effects on the other.
 To do so, we will test the key thesis of the proposed dissertation research.
-Specifically, whether focusing on attention to internal mental and bodily experiences (e.g., thoughts, body sensations), rather than on external environmental stimuli (e.g., visual attention), may help to advance understanding of the nature and function of attentional change processes in MMT and thereby help rectify the paradoxical discrepancy in extant science of mindfulness and attention (Chiesa et al., 2011; Cusens et al., 2010; Josefsson & Broberg, 2011)To test this thesis, we propose to explore how a 7-day MMT retreat (N=80), relative to a wait-list control condition (N=40), will impact attention to internal experience, namely thoughts and bodily sensations, and how these internal attentional change processes will impact salutary outcomes, such as mental health and well-being, of the MMT retreat.
-The MMT group will complete tasks measuring internal and interoceptive attention, before and immediately following the retreat.
+Specifically, whether focusing on attention to internal mental and bodily experiences (e.g., thoughts, body sensations), rather than on external environmental stimuli (e.g., visual attention), may help to advance understanding of the nature and function of attentional change processes in MMT and thereby help rectify the paradoxical discrepancy in extant science of mindfulness and attention (Chiesa et al., 2011; Cusens et al., 2010; Josefsson & Broberg, 2011).

+To test this thesis, we propose to explore how a 7-day MMT retreat (N=80), relative to a wait-list control condition (N=40), will impact attention to internal experience, namely thoughts and bodily sensations, and how these internal attentional change processes will impact salutary outcomes, such as mental health and well-being, of the MMT retreat.
+Before and immediately following the retreat, the retreat group will complete tasks measuring internal and interoceptive attention.
 Among the wait-list control group, assessments will be administered at baseline and then again 7 days later – to parallel the timing of assessments pre- and post-retreat.
+We will also model the effect of previous experience in mindfulness meditation on predicted aims in pre-post and base-line measurement.

-These tasks include digit-categorization using the Simulated Thought Paradigm (STP) to measure disengagement from negative self-referential thoughts contents, dichotic one-back using the STP to measure internal selection bias to negative self-referential thoughts contents, and the body map using the STP to measure interoceptive attention to bodily sensations in response to negative self-referential thoughts contents, as well as the Mindful Awareness Task (MAT) to measure mindful awareness and attention to internal experiences during mindfulness meditation (see Sections 4 and 5 for review of these emerging methods).
-In addition, at baseline and then again 2-weeks post-retreat, participants will complete a brief battery of self-report questionnaires of outcomes related to wellbeing, common mental health problems, and emotional and cognitive vulnerabilities, that we expect will be impacted by the MMT retreat and specifically outcomes that we expect to be more proximally influenced by theorized attentional change processes over the course of the retreat.
+These tasks include: (i) digit-categorization using the Simulated Thought Paradigm (STP) to measure disengagement from negative self-referential thoughts, (ii) dichotic one-back using the STP to measure internal selection bias to negative self-referential thoughts, (iii) the body map using the STP to measure interoceptive attention to bodily sensations in response to negative self-referential thoughts, and (iv) the Mindful Awareness Task (MAT) to measure mindful awareness and attention to internal experiences during mindfulness meditation (see Sections 4 and 5 for review of these emerging methods).
+In addition, at baseline and then again 2-weeks post-retreat, participants will complete a brief battery of self-report questionnaires of outcomes that we expect will be impacted by the MMT retreat and specifically wellbeing and mental health outcomes that we expect to be more proximally influenced by theorized attentional change processes over the course of the retreat.
 Among the wait-list control group, the self-report battery will be administered at baseline and then again 2-weeks later.